 The downside here is that you might be missing out on valuable rewards.
 The better option may be leveraging your rewards to help pay down your balance each month.

 “Rewards credit cards can be put to their best use if they’re balancing out some of your expenses,” says Malik.
 Cash back rewards earned on grocery purchases, for example, can be applied to those expenses as a statement credit.

 If you need to carry a balance because you’re using your card for a larger purchase, resolve to look into the best 0% APR deals in the new year.
 Here are a few cards to get you started:

 - Chase Freedom Unlimited – 0% APR on purchases and balance transfers for the first 15 months.
 After that, a variable APR of 16.49%-25.24% applies.

 - BankAmericard® credit card – 0% APR on purchases and balance transfers made within the first 60 days for 18 billing cycles.
 Regular APR thereafter is 14.49%-24.49% (variable).

-- Blue Cash Everyday® Card from American Express – 0% APR on purchases and balance transfers for the first 15 months.
-Regular variable APR after that: 12.99%-23.99%.
+- Blue Cash Everyday® Card from American Express – 0% intro APR on purchases for the first 15 months from the date of account opening.
+Regular variable APR after that: 13.99%-23.99%.